sonydevworld/spresense/sdk/configs/examples/gyro/README.txt

-This configuration contains required options to gyro example.
+This configuration contains required options to use gyro example.

+[Source path]
+examples/gyro